Fourth of July Events In Nashville

 Fourth of July Events Around Nashville

-The Amazon Family Fun Zone at Music City Walk of Fame Park will be open on Friday, July 4 from 11 a.m. to 5 p.m.
-This area will be complete with inflatables, activities and live music.
+The FREE Amazon Family Fun Zone at Music City Walk of Fame Park will be open July 3rd and 4th featuring free live music, a craft tent, inflatables, games and more!

-Before you enjoy a night full of fireworks, be sure and head to East Nashville’s East Park for your fix of some world famous hot chicken!
-This year highlights the 19th year of this fun event, and it is completely free to the public!
+Before you enjoy a night full of fireworks, head to East Nashville’s East Park for your fix of some world famous hot chicken!
+This year celebrates the 20th year of this fun event, and it is completely free to the public!
 Beginning at 10:30 a.m., bring the kids out to enjoy the Fire Truck parade.
 Gates open at 11 a.m. and the event runs until 3pm.
 Local hot chicken restaurants and Yazoo beer are all available for purchase on site, as well as other vendors.
 Live music can also be enjoyed and this is a rain or shine event.
 All proceeds go to benefit Metro Parks & Rec.

 Franklin on the Fourth